Thinking of making a fresh start somewhere new? And has Portugal made it onto your list as a place you might potentially want to relocate?

 If you’re interested in eco and countryside living in Portugal, the best starting point I know of is the site Pure Portugal.
 It has oodles of listings for land and rural properties all around the country.
 Their blog and Facebook group also give a wealth of information about where to live and tips on matters such as testing the water quality, applying for EU grants, installing solar panels, and more.

 Besides this, the coastal areas have been popular retirement and holiday home locations for decades, notably the Algarve coast where many Brits choose to live some of their golden years.
+The coastal areas are, for obvious reasons, also highly favored by avid surfers — though they flock more to the west coast to catch the bigger Atlantic waves, and less to the calmer waters of the southern Algarve.

 In order to move to Portugal you, of course, must be permitted to live there.
 For EU citizens, this is just a minor formality.
 For those outside the EU, you’ll have to apply for a residency permit, the process for which differs depending on your situation.